Companies publishing auctions results

 • A new application, Magnus, downloadable on your smartphone, promise the optical identification of an artwork.
 An OCR (Optical Character Recognition) application, Magnus allows you to identify a work (artist, title, selling prices at comparable gallery or auction, etc.) from a photo taken of your smartphone.
 Photo IDs can then be shared on social networks or sent by email.
 Warning: the application currently only covers the New York City galleries.

-• Artory, founded in 2016, is the first company to use Blockchain technology to record transactions associated with a work.
-Currently (April 2019), the content is limited.
-However, the recent acquisition of Auction Club and the integration of its data (6,000,000 entries) should eventually (June 2019) provide a solid and extensive base for consultation.
+• Artory, founded in 2016, is the very first company to use Blockchain technology to record transactions associated with a work of art.
+The content has been greatly enriched following the acquisition of Auction Club in 2019 and the integration of the latter's data (6,000,000 entries).

 Additional contribution?